کوه هر قدر بلند باشد باز هم سر خود راه

 And for the past 40 years it has bled, cried and sweated under the relentless wraith of war.

-Amid government failure, among the fundamentalists, warlords and criminals battling for control and resources, through the years and different phases of dominion, despite widespread unquestioned misogynistic traditional beliefs many ordinary Afghans, especially women have risked their lives to empower their people.
+Amid government failure and American bombs, among the fundamentalists-warlords-criminals battling for control and resources, through the years and different phases of dominion, despite often widespread unquestioned misogynistic traditional beliefs* many ordinary Afghans, especially women have risked their lives to empower their people.
 They have risked their lives in the seeking of justice, risked their lives to bring the light of literacy and risked their lives to smash the bonds of subjugation.

 Malalai Joya is the author of A Woman Among Warlords she was featured in the award winning documentary Enemies of Happiness .

 One of 10 children of an illiterate mother, and one of 6 million Afghans in exile during the brutal wars of the 80's and 90’s Malalai learned to read in the refugee camps of Western Pakistan.
-At the age of 16 determined to help her people she crossed the border into Taliban controlled Afghanistan and secretly set up a school for girls, had she been caught it would have cost her her life.
+At the age of 16 determined to help her people she crossed the border into Taliban controlled Afghanistan and secretly set up a school for girls.

 One of the greatest criticisms of the US/International involvement in Afghanistan is how they have re-empowered and legitimized violent warlords of the nineties era due to their simplistic Taliban are bad everybody against them must be good mentality.